No value creation without culture

 Culture is the very core of what we do.
 It starts with integrity, earning the trust of customers and following through

 Corporate culture is an incredibly powerful factor in a company’s long-term success.
-No matter how good your strategy is, when it comes down to it, people always make the difference.
+No matter how good a strategy is, when it comes down to it, people always make the difference.
 Not paying attention to culture undermines performance.

-The most important thing about culture is that it’s the only sustainable point of difference for any organisation.
+The most important thing about culture is that it’s the only sustainable point of difference for any organization.
 Anyone can copy your strategy, but nobody can copy your culture.
 So don’t leave it untended!

-Short URL & Title:
+Short URL & title:

-No value creation without culture — http://www.torbenrick.eu/t/r/ojl
+No value creation without culture – Corporate culture is the glue — https://www.torbenrick.eu/t/r/ojl